When I first switched-up from the

 I’ll ever do?

-What if it comes down to it, where
+What if it comes down to it,

 being alone isn’t chance,

-but ends up being my own design?
+but is my own design?

-And so for three days straight, and
+For three days straight,

-eventually once a week,
+and eventually once a week,

-I lit my smudge stick, blew plumes
+I lit my smudge stick,

-into the source, into every corner,
+blew plumes into the source, into

-imploring the dead to slip out through
+imploring the dead to slip out

-the cracked windows and door,
+through the cracked windows and

 to move into whatever light they